andrewliebchen/schema-creator/README.md

 - ✅ ⭐️ Icon for edit header name
 - ✅ Use react hooks
 - ✅ Schema search
-- ⬜️ Hover over examples on schema choices
+- ✅ Hover over examples on schema choices
 - ✅ Type icons for schema elements (image, number, etc)
 - ⬜️ Update favicon to #333
 - ⬜️ Export data to Sketch?
+- ⬜️ Highlight in search